asreview/asreview/README.md

 ### Entry points

-Use `python -m asr` to run the module as main.
+Use `python -m asreview` to run the module as main.
 This can be useful when debugging the CLI and entry_points.

 ```
-python -m asr oracle yourfile.csv
+python -m asreview oracle yourfile.csv
 ```

 is the same as:

 ```
-asr oracle yourfile.csv
+asreview oracle yourfile.csv
 ```

 ### Debug using pickle dataset